SamarthKale/SamarthKale/README.md

 Hi there 👋
-I’m Samarth, a first-year Computer Engineering student at Fr.
+I’m Samarth, a second-year Computer Engineering student at Fr.
 C. Rodrigues Institute of Technology (FCRIT), Vashi.
 As a passionate learner, I’m starting my journey in the world of programming and technology, eager to explore and contribute to exciting projects.

 💡 Skills & Learning Journey: